US Pharm. 2018;43(11):13-20.

 Because counseling can make such a direct impact on patient outcomes and adherence, pharmacists should be more intentional with these patient interactions.
-Currently, the research literature revolves around the impact of pharmacists in depression; further research is needed to fully support the impact of pharmacists on other psychiatric illnesses, such as bipolar disorder or schizophrenia.9
+Currently, the research literature revolves around the impact of pharmacists in depression; further research is needed to fully support the impact of pharmacists on other psychiatric illnesses, such as schizophrenia.9

 Mental Health Screening

 According to the 2016 National Survey on Drug Use and Health, depression affects 6.7% of the U.S. adult population, but many people living with depression do not seek treatment due to social stigma.9,10 Since pharmacists are accessible and generally trusted by the public, they can play a role in screening patients for depression by offering screening tools at their pharmacies.
-Some validated depression-screening tools that are in use include the Patient Health Questionnaire (PHQ), Well-Being Index, Beck Depression Inventory, and the Hamilton Depression Rating Scale.10,11 While there is debate about whether these screenings improve outcomes, there are studies that support the benefits.12 A study by Rosser and colleagues of new and existing patients using the PHQ was conducted at 32 large chain pharmacies in Ohio.13 This study demonstrated the feasibility of implementing depression screenings into community pharmacies, and found that screenings were effective in helping diagnose depressed patients and identifying those on antidepressant therapy who were not having adequate symptom control.
+Some validated depression-screening tools that are in use include the Patient Health Questionnaire (PHQ), Well-Being Index, Beck Depression Inventory, and the Hamilton Depression Rating Scale.10,11 While there is debate about whether these screenings improve outcomes, there are studies that support the benefits.12 A study by Rosser and colleagues of new and existing patients using the PHQ was conducted at 32 large chain pharmacies in Ohio.13 This study demonstrated the feasibility of implementing depression screenings into community pharmacies, and found that screenings were effective in helping diagnose depressed patients and identifying those who were not having adequate symptom control.

 Because patients visit their pharmacies frequently, pharmacists may be the first healthcare providers who recognize mental illness through simple observation.
 Besides screening for depression, pharmacists can be pay close attention to mood changes or other signs and symptoms of mental illness exhibited by their patients.
 Based on their observations and the results of screenings, pharmacists can triage their patients to appropriate healthcare providers.